bharathgaddam1712/Debate-Bot/readme.md

 DebateGPT will always take the opposite side of your argument, and try to refute it.
 It uses the [gpt-4o-mini](https://platform.openai.com/docs/models/gpt-4o-mini) model to generate the responses to your arguments.

-This project was inspired by Marc Andreessen's remarks on [Lex Fridman's podcast 386](https://www.youtube.com/watch?v=-hxeDjAxvJ8&t=940s) (at 15:40), where he talks about his experiments with GPT-4 debating with itself.

 ## Interface
 ![Landing page, with "Taxation" set as the topic](screen-debate-landing.png)